ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

 To simplify the process of adapting your code to Symfony 5, you can use [Rector, a reconstructor tool](https://github.com/rectorphp/rector) that will automatically refactor your Symfony and PHPunit code.

-To properly refactor your code you might need to run the Rector `process` command for each Symfony version from 4.0 to 5.0 in turn:
+To properly refactor your code, you might need to run the Rector `process` command for each Symfony version from 4.0 to 5.0 in turn:

 `vendor/bin/rector process src --set symfony40`

-You can find all available sets in [the Rector repository](https://github.com/rectorphp/rector/tree/v0.7.65/config/set).
-Keep in mind that after finishing automatic refactoring there might be some code chunks that you need to fix manually.
+You can find all the available sets in [the Rector repository](https://github.com/rectorphp/rector/tree/v0.7.65/config/set).
+Keep in mind that after automatic refactoring finishes there might be some code chunks that you need to fix manually.

 ### Third-party dependencies